 At the bottom of each of these tabs will be a set of fields devoted to sending test messages to confirm your crafted message will display as intended.
 You can set a specific address to send the test to.

 In the Recall Wizard Tab, you can filter the list of patients by their recall date to customize a message to your patients.
 This will typically include information for missed recalls or anything they would like to send to them en masse.
-The office can click continue to customize their message.

 In the tab to Select Specific Patients, the office can filter their list of patients by Appointment or by Patient Detail.
 You select either method by clicking the drop down by "Find Patient By" at the top of the Tab.